atlp-rwanda/e-comm-team-techsmith-bn/README.md

 #### Run app in Docker <a name="docker"></a>
 To run the app in [Docker](https://www.docker.com) You should first install docker as instructed in the installations needed.

+* run npm run docker-compose up : To build and start app in Docker

 ``` Other instructions about docker will be mentioned soon ```